 (Yeah, it would be easy to stay motivated if you just knew you were supposed to ride on the big scene in Tour de France 2015… )

 Most of us understand the motivation for Contador to train throughout the winter.
 Though, most riders don’t have big goals like that.
 We have different, but ordinary goals that many people have no interest in and never heard of.
 But that should not be a problem.

-As long as it keeps you motivated and entertained there is nothing wrong with training towards an amateur race, weight loss or what so ever.
+As long as it keeps you motivated and entertained there is nothing wrong with training towards an amateur race, weight loss, or whatsoever.

 So the essential advice is to find a goal that motivates YOU.
 And make it as specific as possible.
 ‘Lose 4kg fat mass’ is a better goal than ‘lose some weight’.
-Make a strong ‘Finish sub-8hours in La Marmotte’ is a better goal than ‘Ride in the Alps next summer’.
+Making a strong ‘Finish sub-8hours in La Marmotte’ is a better goal than ‘Ride in the Alps next summer’.

 When the tough periods arrive, your overall goal should help you to stay motivated and maintain focus.
-Also, if you are proactive and take responsibility for your own training and progress, weather events shouldn’t surprise you.
+Also, if you are proactive and take responsibility for your training and progress, weather events shouldn’t surprise you.
 It’s a part of the game and most of your competitors experience the same conditions.